Caltech-IPAC/kete/docs/index.rst

 NEO Surveyor Simulation Tools
 =============================

-NEOSpy is a collection of tools which enable the simulation of ground or spaced based surveys of minor planets.
+apohele is a collection of tools which enable the simulation of ground or spaced based surveys of minor planets.
 Included here are:

    - Orbit propagation code capable of accurately calculating the orbits for many